toluwajosh/toluwajosh.github.io/_posts/2017-04-12-projects-MOOC.md

 P' = F'PF^T + Q
 $$

-Where $Q$ is the process noise covariance matrix, which is used to keep the state covariance matrix from becoming too small or going to zero
+Where $Q$ is the process noise covariance matrix, which is used to keep the state covariance matrix from becoming too small or going to zero.

 #### Kalman Gain